judsonlmoore/judsonlmoore.com/_posts/travel/destinations/jordan/2018-10-28-petra-jordan-destination-guide.markdown

 The majority of structures which you will discover in Petra are tombs and are the only remaining symbols of the Nabataean Kingdom which ruled the area from 400BC until the Roman's conquered them in the 1st Century AD.
 Not much is known about the Nabataean people except for what has been found in trade Greek and Roman trade records from the era.

-{% include image.html alt="Obelisk Tomb and the Triclinium along the Siiq to Petra" file="../assets/images/2018/05/petra-jordan-obelisk-tomb-and-the-triclinium.jpg" description="" file="../assets/images/2018/05/petra-jordan-obelisk-tomb-and-the-triclinium.jpg" description="Obelisk Tomb and the Triclinium along the Siq to Petra" %}
+{% include image.html alt="Obelisk Tomb and the Triclinium along the Siiq to Petra" file="../assets/images/2018/05/petra-jordan-obelisk-tomb-and-the-triclinium.jpg" description="Obelisk Tomb and the Triclinium along the Siq to Petra" %}

 The tombs of Petra do not have names or years indicated on them, however, some of the architecture in Petra offers clues about the period in which they were built.
 One of the first structures you come to along the Siq is called the Obelisk Tomb.
 It is called this because it features obelisks, which is very uncommon in Petra.
 Probably this tomb was built for a wealthy Egyptian merchant or someone who had a strong connection with Egypt.